 - 10.4 The SHMA has been used to help establish the need for new housing to be provided in the Borough over the next 15 years which is confirmed in the document "Planning Policy Framework Justification November 2015."
 This document has been produced by Hartlepool Borough Council to help illustrate the position in relation to a five year supply of housing in line with paragraph 47 of the NPPF and prior to the adoption of the new Local Plan.
 The SHMA Addendum states that an appropriate housing target would be approximately 290 net additional dwellings per annum going forward over the next 15 years.
-Taking the SHMA housing target as a starting point, it is also important to consider: - Demolitions likely to take place over the plan period (this has been assessed by HBC Housing Services Team) and reflects the ongoing aspiration to continue successful housing market renewal initiatives within the central area. - A 20% buffer to allow for flexibility if sites stall and to help address the affordable housing shortfall - Affordable Housing Delivery: There will be an imbalance between the number of affordable homes delivered in the Borough and the need for affordable homes identified in the SHMA.
+Taking the SHMA housing target as a starting point, it is also important to consider: - Demolitions likely to take place over the plan period (this has been assessed by HBC Housing Services Team) and reflects the ongoing aspiration to continue successful housing market renewal initiatives within the central area. - Affordable Housing Delivery: There will be an imbalance between the number of affordable homes delivered in the Borough and the need for affordable homes identified in the SHMA.
 To reduce this imbalance a 20% buffer has been included in the housing requirement.
 The buffer will deliver both affordable and market housing but its primary purpose is to increase affordable housing delivery.